hashbangcode/drupal-storybook-talk/src/slides.md

 -->
 ---

-# Why Single Directory Components?
+# Why Talk About Single Directory Components?

 - An important part of modern Drupal theme development.
 - Can be added to themes or modules.